 Colibri Close to Ancora D’Ouro, opposite Moxeliliya.
 Technically this isn’t a bar but a bottle shop however the concept of take away has somehow got muddled and customers regularly buy a bottle then plop down at the kitchen table and flip the lid or pop the cork.
 If you are looking for mood lighting and ambient music then I’m not sure this is it, but what it lacks in trendiness it makes up for in with a friendly feel.
 The owners Jimmy and Sara are good company and may well join you for a drink at a table on the footpath.

-On the bend opposite Escondidinho.
-Just down from Ilha Blue.
-Inside can be a bit over lit and the customers sometimes over friendly, but if you grab a table and a few chairs and drag them out onto the footpath you’ll be in the best place to enjoy a cold beer and watch the passing parade as the world goes by.
+Saquina’s is on the bend opposite Escondidinho, just down from Ilha Blue.
+Inside can be a bit over lit and the customers sometimes over friendly, but if you grab a table and a few chairs and drag them out onto the footpath you’ll be in the best place to enjoy a cold beer and watch the passing parade and the world go by.
 Best time is the hours after sunset when everybody seems to be going somewhere.

-Everybody ends up here at some time.
-It’s the little kiosk bar on the Pontao (the pier), by day a good place to leave your things while you go swimming and one of the friendliest places to watch the sunset.
+The Ponte Cais Everybody ends up here at some time.
+It’s the little kiosk bar on the Pontão (the pier); by day a good place to leave your things while you go swimming and one of the friendliest places to watch the sunset.
 Here you’ll find an interesting cross section of islanders, expats and travellers.
-Owner Amalia cooks up some tasty snacks to go with beers.
+Owner Amana cooks up some tasty snacks to go with beers.
 Sometimes it stays open late but more often the action is all finished by 7:00 in the evening.

-Inside Ruby’s Backpackers you’ll find this friendly little bar with a fantastic rooftop terrace.
+Ruby’s Bar Inside Ruby’s Backpackers you’ll find this friendly little bar and a fantastic rooftop terrace.
 The crowd is a mix of backpackers, a few long-term expats and local guides touting their boat tours.

-Along with beer, soft drinks and coffee you might find some home-made treats to tempt your fancy.
-Definately its worth checking out in the afternoon or early evening when the view from the rooftop is stunning
+Along with beer, spirits, soft drinks and coffee you might find some home-made treats to tempt your fancy.
+Definitely it’s worth checking out in the afternoon or early evening when the view from the rooftop is stunning.

-Copacobana is in the middle road, deep in the heart of Macuti town.
-An unpretentious place with cold drinks, loud music and a colourful Macua backdrop.
+Copacabana is in the middle road, deep in the heart of Makuti town.
+An unpretentious place with cold drinks, loud music and a colourful Makhuwa backdrop.
 Stays open late, usually with a bigger crowd milling around outside on the street than inside at the bar.
-Copacobana is like a barometer, when its going-off here then its going to be a very big night in the discos
+Copacabana is like a barometer, when its going-off here then its going to be a very big night in the discos

-Right on the beach at the North of the island you’ll find this tiny Barraka Bar.
+Briza Fresca Right on the beach in the North of the island you’ll find this tiny Baracca Bar.
 By day they serve meals but at night it is more of a ‘hole-in-the-wall’ serious drinking spot.
-There’s a low wall to sit on and Mozambican or Angolan music pumped out loud by one of the customers’ cars with a big sound system.
+There’s a low wall to sit on and Mozambican or Angolan music is pumped out loud by one of the customers’ cars with a big sound system.